Repayment, Consolidation, Deferment, and Forbearance

 The Direct Loan Program offers loan repayment plans designed to meet the needs of almost every borrower.
 Direct Loans are funded by the federal government through your school and are managed by the Direct Loan Servicing Center, under the supervision of the U.S Department of Education.
 The Federal Direct Loan Program allows you to choose your repayment plan and to switch your plan if your needs change.

 You will receive more information about repayment choices before you leave school and, later from the loan servicer of your loan.
 You can also get more details about repayment plans and use a customized Repayment Estimator at StudentAid.gov.
 If you don't choose a repayment plan when you first begin repayment, you'll be placed under the Standard Repayment Plan.
 You can also change plans to suit your financial circumstances.
-To view examples of Federal Direct Loan Repayment Schedules, visit the loan servicer, Navient.
+To view examples of Federal Direct Loan repayment schedules, review the following document from Navient: Federal Direct Student Loan Interest Rates [pdf].

 To find out more about repayment options before receiving a Federal Direct Loan, borrowers may contact St. John Fisher College's Financial Aid Office or the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).
 If you currently have a Federal Direct Loan and would like the exact payment amount on your loan, you can contact the loan servicer.
 To determine who your loan servicer is, visit the National Student Loan Data System (NSLDS).